Frequently Asked Questions

 - Are the Seasonal Streamflow Forecasts related to the Bureau's Seasonal Climate Outlooks?

-The predictors and the statistical technique used in Seasonal Streamflow Forecasts is different to that used in the Seasonal Climate Outlooks.
-The seasonal climate outlook uses predictors that provide the best skill or accuracy, on average, across the whole of Australia.
+The statistical technique used for the Seasonal Streamflow Forecasts is different to the dynamical (physics based) technique used for the Climate Outlooks.
+The climate outlook provides forecasts across the whole of Australia.
 The Seasonal Streamflow Forecasts are provided at the catchment scale and the predictors and modelling have been developed to maximise the skill at the catchment scale.
-The seasonal climate outlook is predicting the likelihood of rainfall in the coming three months.
+The seasonal climate outlook predicts the likelihood of rainfall in the coming three months.
+In future, rainfall forecasts from the Bureau’s climate outlooks will be used to drive an improved technique for producing Seasonal Streamflow Forecasts.

 - How can high streamflows be recorded when a catchment receives below average rainfall?